Skip to content

 4,000 plan vs 3,500 current funeral cost, 4% inflation, 20 years until use: future funeral cost 7,666.
 Saving 3,666.
 Break-even at year 3.3 - after that, plan wins.

-Consider plan providers carefully. the financial regulator regulated from 2022 - check providers are regulated.
+Consider plan providers carefully. the relevant financial regulator regulated from 2022 - check providers are regulated.
 Avoid plans without burial/cremation guarantees.
 Payment plan options spread cost over years but add financing charges.

 A worked example